wechicken456/Banking-App-with-Microservices/JOURNAL.md

     - However, with JWTs, *any* microservice can validate the JWT.
 Hence, the only "state" that we need to query from the `auth` service is during *revalidating/refreshing* an access token.

 ## So we use *sessionStorage*.
 What will happen if I am logged in on different tabs?
-One way of solving this is by introducing a global event listener on localstorage.
-Whenever we update this logout key in localstorage on one tab, the listener will fire on the other tabs and trigger a "logout" too and redirect users to the login screen.
+One way of solving this is by introducing a global event listener on localStorage.
+Whenever we remove this logout key in localStorage on one tab, the listener will fire on the other tabs and trigger a "logout" too and redirect users to the login screen.